k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/09_frequently_used_actor_types.md

 3. Add a **JsonParser** Actor to Stage 2 of the flow and connect its input argument to the previous Actor's output.

    * Set the **single** input argument to correspond with the input JSON file.
-For example, if the input file includes a valid JSON, keep the value as **true**.
+For example, if the input file includes a valid JSON file, keep the value as **true**.
 However, if the input file includes an array of JSON objects, set the value to **false**.

 4. Add a **Logger** Actor to Stage 3 and populate its input arguments as follows: